bigeasy/cadence/diary/design.markdown

 Hard to say.
-Might go ahead and only support error handling from scalars, since an array of errors is something you're going to have to construct yourself, and report yourself, because there is no facility for reporting multiple errros from an error, result callback signature, and I don't want to be the man to invent one.
+Might go ahead and only support error handling from scalars, since an array of errors is something you're going to have to construct yourself, and report yourself, because there is no facility for reporting multiple errors from an error, result callback signature, and I don't want to be the man to invent one.